AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/phoenix.md

 >[!TIP]
 >
->Sources cards in the sources catalog may display different prompts depending on the status of the source. **[!UICONTROL Add data]** means that there are existing authenticated accounts associated with your selected source, while **[!UICONTROL Set up]** means that you must provide credentials and authenticate a new account.
+>Sources in the sources catalog may display different prompts depending on the status of the source.
+>
+>* **[!UICONTROL Add data]** means that there are existing authenticated accounts associated with your selected source.
+>
+>* **[!UICONTROL Set up]** means that you must provide credentials and authenticate a new account in order to use your selected source.

 ![The sources catalog on the Experience Platform UI with the Phoenix source card selected.](../../../../images/tutorials/create/phoenix/catalog.png)